discourse/discourse_docker/README.md

 Dockerfile for both the base image `/discourse_base` and discourse image `/discourse`.

-- `/discourse_base` contains all the OS dependencies including sshd, runit, postgres, nginx, ruby.
+- `/discourse_base` contains all the OS dependencies including runit, postgres, nginx, ruby.

 - `/discourse` builds on the base image and configures a discourse user and `/var/www/discourse` directory for the Discourse source.